sab-bee/core-concepts/Javascript/async-await/readme.md

 ## What is an sync system?

-in a synchronous system all the operation are synchronized. one will be exected after another.
+in a synchronous system all the operation are synchronized. one will be exected after another. lets consider below code as data that are stored in a nosql database.

 ```js
 const userDb = [